 Happier and Healthier Home Environment

-When a married couple doesn’t get along, simple arguments can turn into loud, aggressive, and animated fights.
-While this is relatively normal in relationships (as passion runs both ways), it can be frightening for your children to witness.
+Simple arguments can turn into loud, aggressive, and animated fights when a married couple doesn’t get along.
+While this is relatively normal in relationships (as passion runs both ways), it can be not very comforting for your children to witness.

 Excessive fighting puts unnecessary stress on your kids, especially if you fight passionately and loudly.
 Children of divorce can benefit from their parents separating because it cuts down on the amount of trauma they experience during fights.